-Student Involvement & Leadership Center (nickname Silc - sounds like Silk)
+Student Involvement & Leadership Center/SILC

 Prepares students to become contributing members of society by providing meaningful co-curricular experiences.
 SILC is responsible for coordinating registered university organizations and providing leadership education experiences for students in addition to providing programs and services to specific target populations including fraternity/sorority members, non-traditional students, and students of all gender identities, gender expressions and sexual orientations.
 A Student Affairs department, SILC has six full-time professionals and a number of graduate/undergraduate student employees.